alexnathanson/solar-protocol/development-environment.md

 Some of the SP scripts rely on the open API and some require private API access.

-Scripts that do not require API keys:
+Scripts that do not require API keys and will run in a local dev environment:
 * create_html.py
 * viz.py
 * getRemoteData.py

+Scripts the require API keys (not currently set up to work in a local dev environment):
+* clientPostIP.py
+* solarProtocol.py

 ## Creating and activating the virtual environment